cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 Note that `use_default_schema` and `force_package_type` are not needed and will cause validation errors if harvesting between two ckans using the same custom schema (the CIOOS setup)

 ### reindex Harvesters
 it may become nesisary to reindex harvesters, especially if they no longer report the correct number of harveted datasets.
+If modifying the harvester config you will also need to reindex to make the new config take affect

 ```bash
 sudo docker exec -it ckan //usr/local/bin/ckan-paster --plugin=ckanext-harvest harvester reindex --config=/etc/ckan/production.ini